On the Liouville function at polynomial arguments: Connections to other problems

 \subsection{Some open problems}

-Based on the discussion above, Conjecture \ref{conj_lambda} seems difficult for high degree polynomials; nevertheless, the low degree cases are not completely resolved yet either.
-In \cite{borwein-choi-ganguli}, Borewin, Choi and Ganguli proved that, for any irreducible quadratic polynomial $P(x)\in \mathbb{Z}[x]$, if $\lambda(P(n))_{n\geq N_P}$ has at least one sign change, it must have infinitely many of them, where $N_P$ is an explicit quantity.
+Based on the discussion above, Conjecture~\ref{conj_lambda} seems difficult for high degree polynomials; nevertheless, the low degree cases are not completely resolved yet either.
+In~\cite{borwein-choi-ganguli}, Borewin, Choi and Ganguli proved that, for any irreducible quadratic polynomial $P(x)\in \mathbb{Z}[x]$, if $\lambda(P(n))_{n\geq N_P}$ has at least one sign change, it must have infinitely many of them, where $N_P$ is an explicit quantity.
 Therefore, given any such $P(x)$, one may check in finite time that $\lambda(P(n))$ does have infinitely many sign changes.
-However, such an algorithmic approach does not prove in finite time that \emph{every} quadratic polynomial satisfies Conjecture \ref{conj_lambda}; thus, it seems that the following natural special case remains open.
+However, such an algorithmic approach does not prove in finite time that \emph{every} quadratic polynomial satisfies Conjecture~\ref{conj_lambda}; thus, it seems natural to formulate the following problem.

 \begin{problem} Show that for every integer $d\neq 0$ we have $\lambda(n^2+d)=-1$ for infinitely many $n\geq 1$. \end{problem}